sh1royasha/sh1royasha/README.md

 <h1 align="center">Hi 👋, I'm Brandon Medina!</h1>

-## I'm a Computer Science and Engineering Student
+## About Me
+I'm an **Engineer in Computer Systems** and currently working as a **Full Stack Developer**.
+I love learning, creating, and exploring new technologies.

+- 👨‍💻 Currently learning **programming to create video games** and interactive experiences.
-- 👨‍💻 I’m currently working on web development technologies like JavaScript, React etc.
+- 💻 Working with **web development technologies** like JavaScript, React, C#, and more.
-- 📚 I’m currently learning everything about Frontend and Backend technologies 😅
-- 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
-- ⚡ Fun fact: I love to play pool and snooker 🎱.
+- 🎮 Avid gamer — I enjoy exploring new mechanics and gameplay.
+- 🎨 Fascinated by **animations and graphics**.
+- 📺 Big fan of **anime**.
+- 📖 Love to **read mangas**.
+- 🎵 Music lover — discovering new songs and artists is my hobby.

 ---

 ## 🛠️ My Skills
 -------------------